 Why Crowdfunding is Perfect for Franchising

 Equity crowdfunding is a fairly new method that allows companies the ability to raise funds for the purpose of starting and growing a business.
-We believe this type of financing could be perfect for franchising in particular, as it helps businesses build brand awareness through growth and through contact with investors.
+We believe this type of financing could be perfect for franchising in particular, as it helps these businesses build brand awareness through growth and through contact with investors.
 Crowdfunding requires disclosures that can help investors and issuers alike determine with whom they prefer to work.
-Crowdfunding also involves less risk than obtaining a business loan and provides businesses and their investors with secure financing to acquire real estate.
-Crowdfunding, while a relatively new idea, is already a viable option for businesses to acquire funds quickly and for investors to potentially earn returns.
+Many of these disclosures can already be found in the Franchise Disclosure Document (FDD).
+Crowdfunding, while a relatively new idea, has already become a viable option for businesses to acquire funds and for investors to potentially earn returns.
 With crowdfunding, franchises can potentially grow even more rapidly through offering its investment opportunities to the franchise's already existing customer base.

 Companies, especially small startups, traditionally struggle to obtain funding to develop their businesses.
-In the past, companies wanting to raise capital could only present their investment opportunities to accredited investors, limiting the pool of investors from whom small businesses could acquire funding.
-Because very few people can qualify as accredited investors, the majority of the public cannot easily participate in these types of private investment offerings.
+In the past, companies wanting to raise capital could present their investment opportunities to accredited investors, limiting the pool of investors from whom small businesses could acquire funding.
+Because very few people could qualify as accredited investors, the majority of the public could not easily participate in these types of private investment offerings.

 The Jumpstart Our Business Startups Act, signed into law in 2012, now allows businesses to raise capital from both accredited and non-accredited investors.
 For certain types of offerings, the JOBS Act also loosened rules for how businesses can market to potential investors.
 In the past, private businesses wanting to raise capital could not legally advertise their capital raise to the public.
 Marketing private securities was only possible via word of mouth.